papiodesu/leptos_book/src/view/04b_iteration.md

 > Some of this content is duplicated in the section on global state management with stores [here](../15_global_state.md#option-3-create-a-global-state-store).
 Both sections are intermediate/optional content, so I thought some duplication couldn’t hurt.

 Leptos 0.7 introduces a new reactive primitive called “stores.”
 Stores are designed to address the issues described in this chapter so far.
-They’re a bit experimental, so they require an additional dependency called "reactive_stores」 in your 「Cargo.toml".
+They’re a bit experimental, so they require an additional dependency called "reactive_stores" in your "Cargo.toml".

 Stores give you fine-grained reactive access to the individual fields of a struct, and to individual items in collections like "Vec<_>", without needing to create nested signals or memos manually, as in the options given above.

-Stores are built on top of the "Store」 derive macro, which creates a getter for each field of a struct.
+Stores are built on top of the "Store" derive macro, which creates a getter for each field of a struct.
 Calling this getter gives reactive access to that particular field.
 Reading from it will track only that field and its parents/children, and updating it will only notify that field and its parents/children, but not siblings.
-In other words, mutating 「value」 will not notify 「key", and so on.
+In other words, mutating "value" will not notify "key", and so on.

 We can adapt the data types we used in the examples above.

-The top level of a store always needs to be a struct, so we’ll create a "Data」 wrapper with a single 「rows" field.
+The top level of a store always needs to be a struct, so we’ll create a "Data" wrapper with a single "rows" field.
 ```rust
 #[derive(Store, Debug, Clone)]
 pub struct Data {